 The Metropolitan Police Department is the agency responsible for registering firearms in the District of Columbia.
 The Department’s publication, Firearms Registration General Requirements and Study Guide, provides you with the information you need to comply with the District’s laws regarding proper registration and safekeeping of your weapon.
 By being familiar with the law and the process, you will be able to quickly and easily register your weapon and ensure that you are in compliance.

 MPD is pleased to announce several changes to streamline the firearms registration process for registrants, consistent with the Firearms Emergency Amendment Act of 2012.

-Per MPD’s recommendation, the Council repealed the provision requiring first time registrants to take a 4-hour firearm training course.
+- Per MPD’s recommendation, the Council repealed the provision requiring first time registrants to take a 4-hour firearm training course.
 Instead, MPD is now offering an online Firearms Safety Training Course.
 There is no cost for taking this course and it should take approximately 30 minutes to complete.
-It can be accessed from any computer by clicking HERE.
+It can be accessed from any computer here.
 If you do not have access to a computer, you may use one at the office of the Firearms Registration Section.

 In addition, as MPD has done for the past four years, we will also accept as proof of adequate training:

 - Evidence that you have received firearms training in the United States military.